 In this video, a midwife explains the warning signs of pre-eclampsia.

 There are a number of things that can increase your chances of developing pre-eclampsia, such as:

-- having diabetes, high blood pressure or kidney disease before starting pregnancy
+- having diabetes, high blood pressure or kidney disease before you were pregnant

-- having another condition, such as lupus or antiphospholipid syndrome
+- having an autoimmune condition, such as lupus or antiphospholipid syndrome

 Other things that can slightly increase your chances of developing pre-eclampsia include:

-- it having been at least 10 years since your last pregnancy
+- it's more than 10 years since your last pregnancy

 - expecting multiple babies (twins or triplets)

 - having a body mass index (BMI) of 35 or more

 If you have 2 or more of these together, your chances are higher.